rmorsomme/Sudoku-Solver/RMD.md

   #
-  # Criteria 2
+  # Criteria 2: each value not present in a row/column/box must have at least one location available in the row/column/box

-  # Check that each number absent from a row/column/box has at least one location available in row/column/box
+  # check each row
   for(row in 1:9){
     row_grid <- grid[row, ]
     for(n in 1:9){